Property list: NeXTSTEP

-One limitation of the original NeXT property list format is that it could not represent an NSValue (number, boolean, etc.) object.
+One limitation of the original NeXT property list format is that it could not represent an NSValue (number, Boolean, etc.) object.
 As a result, these values would have to be converted to string, and "fuzzily" recovered by the application.
 Another limitation is that there is no official 8-bit encoding defined.

 The defaults utility, introduced in OPENSTEP (1996), can be used to manipulate plist files used for storage of preferences (known as defaults in NeXTSTEP, hence the name) on the command line via their preferences domain, and this utility can be used to edit arbitrary plist files.
-This utility superseded three older commands.
+This utility superseded three older commands (dread, dwrite, and dremove).